 It’s a perfect end to a masterful season of television, one of the greatest debuts of all time.

 - The episode is directed by John Patterson, who is possibly the greatest of all Sopranos directors.
 He directed the earlier “Meadowlands,” and David Chase will entrust him to helm every season finale until his death in 2005.
 Jimmy Altieri’s death scene is a particularly memorable sequence mainly due to Patterson’s expert directing, with tension built via close-up and slo-mo as Chris and Silvio do the rest.
 We know what’s going to happen, but that doesn’t make it any less exciting.

 - Ending with “State Trooper” by Bruce Springsteen is another stroke of genius.
-It was only a matter of time before this New Jersey crime saga included a song from New Jersey’s greatest musician, but typical of The Sopranos, “State Trooper” is not the song you’d expect.
-It creates an ominous mood fraught with tension, which is especially strange after the episode ended on such a cheerful tone.
+It was only a matter of time before this New Jersey crime saga included a song from New Jersey’s greatest musician.
+However, in typical Sopranos fashion, “State Trooper” is not the song you’d expect.
+It creates an ominous mood fraught with tension, which is especially strange after the episode ended on such a cheerful note.

 - Other musical selections include songs by Steven Van Zandt, Saint Etienne, Steve Reich and Buddy Holly.

 - Aside from the final scene, the only time Tony is truly happy throughout the episode is when one of his enemies is about to die.
 He’s more than obliged to kill Chucky Signore, and he can’t contain his good spirits on the morning of Mikey Palmice’s hit.